MusicPlayerDaemon/MPD/doc/client.rst

 This way, the library can choose the best defaults, maybe derived from environment variables, so all MPD clients use the same settings.

-If you need to reimmeplemt those defaults (or if you are developing a client library), this is a good set of addresses to attempt to connect
+If you need to reimplement those defaults (or if you are developing a client library), this is a good set of addresses to attempt to connect
 to: